 If you have to borrow, one of these cards is often better than logbook loans, guarantor loans or “buy weekly” stores.
-However looking at your alternatives – you may find you can borrow much more cheaply from your local credit union.
+However look at your alternatives – you may find you can borrow much more cheaply from your local credit union.

 Here the “repay in full every month” way to avoid the traps probably isn’t going to work as you can’t afford it.
 But a bad credit card doesn’t have to be a disaster if you can stick to the following plan:

 - Repay as much as possible each month.
-Ignore the minimum payment amount, no matter how temptingly low.
-Remember it’s designed to keep you in debt permanently.
+Ignore the minimum payment amount, no matter how temptingly low. it’s designed to keep you in debt permanently.